matrix-org/matrix-spec-proposals/proposals/3676-transitioning-away-from-reply-fallbacks.md

 MSC handles thread+fallback notification interaction).
 However, as per above, this feels lower priority than the importance of adding threads to Matrix, which would be unblocked rapidly by this MSC.

+We could not use `m.in_reply_to` as a fallback for clients which don't understand `m.thread`, but this would result in an unnecessarily terrible fallback for older/transitional/WIP/simple clients.

 ## Security